Jake is an ESL instructor in Seoul, Korea. They have been teaching for about two years.

 Should You Go?

-Moving to another country and doing a job you may never have done before can be daunting.
+Moving to another country and taking on a job you have never have done before can be daunting.
 The very idea may induce some stress.
 However, you are reading this, so you’re at least willing to consider the change.
 Still, you should ask yourself: should I go?

 There are several things to consider.
 Each person is different, and each life is full of various pitfalls, hangups, and obligations.
 These can come in the form of finances, family, pets, significant others, and personal goals.
 No guide can answer all these questions for each individual.
 Weighing these against coming is a personal and intimate endeavor.
 What this guide can do is start to point you in the right direction.
 It can help you narrow down these questions and weigh them for your personal life.

 The simplest way to do this is a pro/con list.
 By giving you some of the major benefits of going to Korea to be an ESL (English as a Second Language) instructor, you will be able to weigh them against your personal situation.
 This isn’t to say there won’t be hardships and drawbacks from coming.
 As I said, it is a major decision.
 It will affect every part of your current and future life.
 Now let’s get started.

 If I were to list the pros in any kind of order, money will most likely come out on top every time.
 This is usually the first question on everyone’s mind when they first learn about being able to live and teach in Korea.
 It is one of the biggest driving factors for most ESL instructors across Asia, especially Korea.

 So how much can you make?
 This question has been asked countless times in many forms.
 You have, no doubt, searched for this online before, and probably have a pretty good idea of what the answer is.
 But what you make isn’t the whole picture!
 You have to weight what you will make versus what you will save.
 Let’s look at a scenario.

 A fresh, first-year ESL instructor signs that contract and lands in Seoul.
 It is a basic, low-end salary of 2.1 million Won per month.
 Let’s see how that breaks down.